-- A portfolio of just a few top tier game titles can bring access to hundreds of millions of gamers, as the estimated monthly active users ("MAU") for Fortnite, League of Legends and Minecraft is 125 million, 100 million and 74 million, respectively (Statista and Microsoft, 2018). - In 2017, Twitch live streamed 355 billion minutes of esports, an increase of 22% year-over-year (Goldman Sachs Esports Equity Research, 2018).
+- A portfolio of just a few top tier game titles can bring access to hundreds of millions of gamers, as the estimated monthly active users ("MAU") for Fortnite, League of Legends and Minecraft is 125 million, 100 million and 74 million, respectively (Statista and Microsoft, 2018). - In 2018, approximately 560 billion minutes of esports were viewed on Twitch, an increase of 58% year-over-year (TwitchTracker.com).